V-Sekai/manuals/decisions/20240502-gltf-fbx-tscn-vrm.md

-# Proposed: Workflows for 3D Model Conversion
+# Draft: Workflows for 3D Model Conversion

 ## The Context